elixir-nx/nx/nx/README.md

 Many of Elixir's features are supported inside `defn`, such as the pipe operator, aliases, conditionals, pattern-matching, and more.
 It also brings exclusive features to numerical definitions, such as `while` loops, automatic differentiation via the `grad` function, hooks to inspect data running on the GPU, and more.

+## Why Elixir?

+The goal of the Nx project is to bring the power of numerical computing to those who are already leveraging the Erlang VM for building scalable and fault-tolerant systems.

+Elixir is a functional programming language that runs on the Erlang VM.
+And, at this point, you might ask: is functional programming a good fit for numerical computing?
+One of the main concerns is that immutability can lead to high memory usage when working with large blobs of memory.
+And that's true!

+However, it turns out that the most efficient way of executing numerical computations is by first building a graph of all computations, then compiling that graph to run on your CPUs/GPUs just-in-time.
+At this point, your numerical computing code becomes a function:

+    input -> [numerical computing] -> output

+The `input` is an Elixir data-structure.
+Inside the function, the algorithm is highly optimized and free to mutate the data in any way it seems fit.
+Then we get an output that once again must obey Elixir semantics.

+To build those graphs, immutability becomes an indispensable tool both in terms of implementation and reasoning.
+As an example, the JAX library for Python, which has been one of the inspirations for Nx, also promotes functional and immutable principles:

+> JAX is intended to be used with a functional style of programming
+>
+> — JAX Docs

+> Unlike NumPy arrays, JAX arrays are always immutable
+>
+> — JAX Docs

+At the end of the day, Elixir provides the functional foundation and a powerful macro system that allows us to compile a subset of Elixir to the CPU/GPU.

+With time, we hope to see efforts that marry the benefits of the Erlang VM with numerical computing.
+Such as distributed computations, thanks to the Erlang VM's built-in ability of running in clusters, and federated learning, leverating the Erlang VM capabilities of handling data in and out of hundreds of thousands of devices concurrently.

+We also expect numerical computing to complement the Elixir ecosystem in different ways, such as:

+  * running Machine Learning models in real-time within your [Phoenix web application](https://phoenixframework.org/)

+  * deploying models, signal processing, and data modelling inside embedded systems [via Nerves](https://www.nerves-project.org/)

+  * incorporating data analysis and classification algorithms inside concurrent data pipelines powered [by Broadway](https://www.elixir-broadway.org/)

 ## License

 Copyright (c) 2020 Dashbit